 4-III.B.
-SELECTION AND HCV FUNDING
+SELECTION AND HCV FUNDING SOURCES

-SOURCES Special Admissions [24 CFR 982.203]
+Special Admissions [24 CFR 982.203]

 HUD may award funding for specifically-named families living in specified types of units (e.g., a family that is displaced by demolition of public housing; a non-purchasing family residing in a HOPE 1 or 2 projects).
 In these cases, the PHA may admit such families whether or not they are on the waiting list, and, if they are on the waiting list, without considering the family's position on the waiting list.
 These families are considered non-waiting list selections.
 The PHA must maintain records showing that such families were admitted with special program funding.

 Targeted Funding [24 CFR 982.204(e)]

 HUD may award a PHA funding for a specified category of families on the waiting list.
 The PHA must use this funding only to assist the families within the specified category.
-In order to assist families within a targeted funding category, the PHA may skip families that do not qualify with the targeted funding category.
+In order to assist families within a targeted funding category, the PHA may skip families that do not qualify within the targeted funding category.
 Within this category of families, the order in which such families are assisted is determined according to the policies provided in Section 4-III.C.

-PHA Policy

-Formatted: Font: Bold

-Formatted: Space After: 6 pt

-The PHA administers the following types of targeted
+The PHA administers the following types of targeted funding:

-funding: VASH
+VASH

 Non Elderly Disabled Vouchers

+Non-Elderly Disabled Mainstream Vouchers

-Rental Assistance Demostration Vouchers
+Rental Assistance Demonstration Vouchers Program

 Continuum of Care

+Family Unification Program

 Regular HCV Funding

 Regular HCV funding may be used to assist any eligible family on the waiting list.
 Families are selected from the waiting list according to the policies provided in Section 4-III.C.

 4-III.C.
 SELECTION METHOD

 PHAs must describe the method for selecting applicant families from the waiting list, including the system of admission preferences that the PHA will use [24 CFR 982.202(d)].

 Local Preferences [24 CFR 982.207; HCV p.
 4-16]

+Formatted: Indent: Left: 0.58", Hanging: 0.38", Right: 1", Line spacing: Multiple 1.43 li

-PHAs are permitted to establish local preferences, and to give priority to serving families that meet those criteria, HUD, specifically authorizes and places restrictions on certain types of local preferences, HUD, also permits the PHA to establish other, local preferences, at its discretion.
+PHAs are permitted to establish local preferences, and to give priority to serving families that meet those criteria.
+HUD specifically authorizes and places restrictions on certain types of local preferences.
+HUD also permits the PHA to establish other local preferences, at its discretion.
 Any local preferences established must be consistent with the PHA plan and the consolidated plan, and must be based on local housing needs and priorities that can be documented by generally accepted data sources.

-PHA Policy
+The PHA will use the following local preferences:

+- 1. The PHA will offer a preference to any family that has been terminated from its HCV program due to insufficient program funding. - 2.
+The PHA will offer a preference to current AAHC families that include victims of domestic violence, dating violence, sexual assault, or stalking who have either been referred by a partnering service agency or consortia or is seeking an emergency transfer under VAWA from the PHA's public housing program or other covered housing program operated by the PHA.

+The PHA may work with the following partnering service agencies:

+1. SafeHouse Center Domestic Violence and Sexual Assault Project

+The applicant must certify that the abuser will not reside with the applicant unless the PHA gives prior written approval.

+The PHA will first assist families that have been terminated from the HCV program due to insufficient funding and then assist families that qualify for the VAWA preference.

-A. Residency Preference:
+2.3.
+Residency Preference: